 Controlled activities require resource consent.
 They shall comply with standards in the Plan and will be assessed according to those matters in the District Plan over which the Council has reserved control.
-The Council must generally grant consent to a controlled activity, but in granting consent the Council may impose conditions that relate only to those matters specified.
+The Council must grant consent to a controlled activity if the application meets the required information standards, but in granting consent the Council may impose conditions that relate only to those matters specified.